-ASC X12 is working diligently to enhance communications around the world by collaborating on Electronic Business XML (ebXML) initiative-a worldwide effort to develop a common framework for XML business messages.
+X12 is working diligently to enhance communications around the world by collaborating on Electronic Business XML (ebXML) initiative-a worldwide effort to develop a common framework for XML business messages.
 The XML standards proposed by X12, based on over twenty years of rich business semantic development, will be fully compliant with ebXML recommendations.
 X12 membership dues support this cross-industry XML standards development effort.
-Through ASC X12 membership, your company can be an active participant and supporter of this e-business standards development process.
+Through X12 membership, your company can be an active participant and supporter of this e-business standards development process.

 What is CICA?